 Important News About 2021

-As I hope you know, we’ve received a special gift from Duke Dang and Charles Rosen to host Dance Residencies in our Theatre this year from January through June.
-Each Residency culminates in a video presentation on our YouTube Channel.
-CLICK HERE to view what’s there so far.
+As I hope you know, we received a special gift from Duke Dang and Charles Rosen to host Dance Residencies in our Theatre this year from January through June.
+Each Residency culminated in a video presentation on our YouTube Channel.
+CLICK HERE to view what’s there.
 For information about all the Residencies CLICK HERE.

 Also we hope you’ll continue to take advantage of all the free virtual content we’ve made available online.
 BST’s founders, John Sowle and Steven Patterson, have been producing theatre together since 1986, much of it original or collaboratively created, and we’ve been posting a whole series of archival videos online at no cost.
 Steven has also embarked on a series of online readings of children’s bedtime stories.
 And new content is being added all the time.

 A list of the Archival Videos we’ve posted so far is HERE.

 A list of the Bedtime Store Readings so far is HERE.

 We’re keeping our heads above water.
 But, as we’re sure you’re aware, Arts institutions are suffering immensely during this shutdown.
 Live theaters are at the lag end of the final phase of New York’s re-opening plans (considering that they require large groups of people to gather together indoors).
 True, we currently have no production costs (since we’re unable to put on any plays), but that also means we don’t have a regular income.

 The theatre has received two small business loans to help keep our tiny staff onboard, the power on, and our building sound.
 Those, of course, have to be repaid.
 And our ancient fire alarm system failed and needed to be replaced.

 Thank you for all you do to support us!
 We love you, we miss you, and we can’t wait till it’s safe enough to invite you back to share stories with you again.